x

 That changed, preventing a list of health care professionals from obtaining licenses automatically if they have a certain felony charge.

-Thompson passed her licensing exam in 2021 and Younaicutt in 2023.
+Thompson passed her licensing exam in 2021, and Younaicutt passed hers in 2023.
 Both licenses were automatically denied.

 Younaicutt appealed the denial twice but was told if she appealed a third time, she would never be able to apply to be a social worker again.

-Meanwhile, Thompson said it's been frustrating.
+Thompson said it's been frustrating for her as well.
 She's been offered 11 different job opportunities in the past year, but her criminal history continues to follow her.

 “As soon as they run my background, they retract my offers.
 That is insanity to me.
 I don't understand how the state can treat their own people in this way,” Thompson said.
 “It's just unjust because I've done exactly what they asked me to do.
 I have followed every guideline that the state has asked me to do.”